 Books and Supplies

-Required course materials and supplies are sold at The Maverick Store, located in the University Center.
-Other items sold at the store include general books, art supplies, basic school supplies, calculators, imprinted clothing, backpacks, computers and gift items.
+Course materials and supplies are sold at The Maverick Store, Colorado Mesa University's Bookstore and Fan Shop, located in the University Center and online at www.themaverickstore.com.
+Other items sold at the store include general books, art supplies, basic school supplies, calculators, imprinted clothing, backpacks, computers, and gift items.

 The Maverick Store offers course materials in a variety of formats, including new texts, used texts, rentals and digital materials or e-books.
+Numerous courses use Direct Digital - a technology driven approach to learning materials that automatically delivers books to a student's personal online platform.
+Not only are materials digitally delivered on the first day of class, they appear on a student's account without any additional efforts or hassle.
 Not all titles will be available in all formats, but many titles are available in multiple formats.
 Prices will vary depending on format.
 The estimated cost of course materials is $125-$150 per course.
 Supply costs vary depending upon student preference and course requirements.

 Application, Evaluation, and Other Charges

 |Online Day Permits||$5.00|

 Permits are valid for a full academic year.

 When private and special instructional services are required, additional charges will be incurred by the student.
 Fees vary with the nature of the instruction.
 Private instruction in applied music is available from instructors approved by the university.
 Cost of this instruction is regular per credit hour tuition plus a specified amount for one thirty-minute lesson each week.
 Other special instructional services and courses that may require students to pay extra fees include: labs, program-specific fees, courses with transportation fees for field trips, and kinesiology courses such as skiing and snowboarding.